Springtime Haircare Tips - How To Prepare Your Hair For Warmer Weather

-Your hair is not called your ‘Crowning Glory’ for nothing!
-A lustrous mane can indeed transform your look and polish any outfit.
-But to keep those tresses glowing and healthy, a bit of care is necessary.
-While you should take good care of your hair at any given time, come spring it becomes even more important.
+But to keep your curls glowing and healthy, a bit of care is needed.
+While you should take good care of your hair at any given time, come Spring, it becomes more critical.

-The sunny weather does lift spirits, but your hair has endured months of winter and is transitioning into another season, and you need to get it ready to brave the humidity and climate changes.
-The best way to prepare your crown for the changes in weather begins with everything from what you eat to the types of products and styles you wear.
-In this article we share details on how to provide the best care for your hair this spring.
+The best way to prepare your crown for the changes in weather begins with what you eat to the types of products and styles you wear.
+In this article, we share details on how to provide the best care for your hair as the year progresses.

-First, you need to choose hair products based on your hair type and texture rather than go by recommendations from people whose hair may not be the same as yours.
-Here’s a guide:
+First, you need to choose products based on your hair type and texture rather than go by recommendations from people whose hair may not be the same as yours.

 Dry, coarse hair

-Ladies with this type of hair should go for a shampoo that hydrates the tresses, so look for creamy, moisturizing products.
-Look for ingredients like coconut oil, shea butter, grapeseed oil, etc. that will trap the water inside your hair by forming a coat on the hair shaft.
+Ladies with dry hair should use a hydrating shampoo.
+Look for creamy, moisturizing products with ingredients like coconut oil, shea butter, grapeseed oil, etc. These ingredient types trap the water inside your hair by forming a coat on the hair shaft.

-Deep conditioners with essential oils and fatty alcohols are the best types for hydrating dry hair and getting them smooth and well-moisturized.
+Deep conditioners with essential oils and fatty alcohols are the best for hydrating dry hair and getting it smooth and well-moisturized.

 Oily and fine hair

-Similarly, choose lightweight conditioners and use the right amount to avoid making your hair feel greasy.
-A leave-in-conditioner is a good alternative to keep your tresses hydrated and fresh.
+Choose lightweight conditioners and use the right amount to avoid making your hair feel greasy.
+A leave-in-conditioner is an excellent alternative to keep your curls hydrated and fresh.

 Conditioners that have proteins and silicone work best on thick and curly tresses.
-For frizz control, choose products with smoothing, moisturizing ingredients like wheat protein and soy.
+For frizz control, choose products with soothing, moisturizing ingredients like wheat protein and soy.

-Coloring your mane can cost a small fortune, and you would not want it to fade sooner than it absolutely has to.
+Coloring your mane can cost a small fortune, so you don't want it to fade sooner than it has to.
 Color-preserving shampoos with fewer chemicals are the safest bet.
-This will also keep the hair well hydrated and shiny.
+These shampoos also keep your hair well hydrated and shiny.

-For a conditioner, always pick one meant specifically for color-treated hair.
-Usually, such products contain sunscreen-like UV filters that protect the hair and make the color stay on for longer.
+For a conditioner, pick one designed for color-treated hair.
+Usually, these contain sunscreen-like UV filters that protect your hair and make the color stay on for longer.

-It is no secret that strong chemicals can do a lot of damage to your mane, so avoid products that contain sulphate, ammonium, and sulphur.
+It's no secret that harsh chemicals do a lot of damage to your mane, so avoid products that contain sulfate, ammonium, and sulfur.
 Read the labels on shampoo and conditioner bottles thoroughly to ensure you are choosing a healthy option.

-Frizzy hair iss a common problem in humid weather conditions, but refrain from using heating products like a flat iron as these can damage the hair.
+Refrain from using heating products like a flat iron as these add further damage.
 Instead, go for hair mousse or gels that have polymers or copolymers—ingredients that coat your hair to fight the frizz.

-Chances are that you have already heard of this trend.
-The co-washing process means conditioner-only washing, which is not using shampoo and cleaning hair only with conditioner.
+The chances are that you have already heard of this trend.
+Co-washing is conditioner-only washing, without using shampoo.
+It's cleaning hair only with conditioner.

 Things to Remember for Healthy Springtime Hair

-Check out these additional handy tips to keep your mane healthy and good looking this season:
+Check out these additional handy tips to keep your mane healthy-looking this season:

-Do not shampoo your hair every day, as this can strip the hair dry of natural oils.
+Do not shampoo your hair every day, as this can strip your hair dry of natural oils.
 Instead, use a natural bristle brush and brush your hair well daily.
-This will distribute the oils from the roots to the ends of your hair and keep your scalp less oily.
+Brushing distributes the oils from the roots to the ends of your hair and keeps your scalp less oily.

-Comb out your tresses before taking a shower.
-This will reduce hair breakage.
-However, be gentle while untangling and use only tepid temperature water to wash your hair.
+Comb out your tresses before taking a shower because combing before a shower reduces hair breakage.
+However, be gentle while untangling and use only lukewarm temperature water to wash your hair.
 Hot water can leave your hair dry and of faded color.

 Go for a trim as this is the best way to get rid of dry and split ends.
-This will leave your hair healthier and also make it easier to care for.
+Trimming leaves your hair healthier and also makes it easier to care.

-Try sponge rollers to curl your hair instead of inflicting heat on it and causing damage.
-Just put on sponge rollers before going to bed and let this old-fashioned way give you lovely curls in the morning minus any hair damage.
+Try sponge rollers to curl your hair instead of heated rollers, which can cause damage.
+Put on sponge rollers before going to bed.
+This old-fashioned way gives you lovely curls in the morning, minus any hair damage.

 Condition your hair before a swim.
 Spring weather is for outdoors and water fun, but swimming pool chemicals can wreak havoc on your mane.
-Coat it with conditioner to prevent chlorine from stepping into the hair strands and enjoy laps in the pool without any worries!
+Coat it with conditioner to prevent chlorine from stepping into the hair strands.
+Enjoy laps in the pool without any worries.

 Diet Tips for Healthy Tresses

-As you may already know, a healthy head of hair is not only the result of good cleaning products.
-You also need to complement your hair care routine with the right diet.
-So here are a few foods that you should add to your meals to keep your mane healthy, strong, and beautiful:
+As you may already know, a healthy head of hair needs more than the right cleaning products.
+You need to complement your hair care routine with the proper diet.

 Omega-3 fatty acids